top of page

 2. the simultaneous “same day” rescue of the righteous and judgment of the wicked

 Jesus first conveys to us that in the times leading up to the Flood, people were absorbed in lifestyles of complete normalcy (eating, drinking, marrying, and being given in marriage) and were entirely unaware of the sudden judgment that was about to befall them.
 Their obliviousness is explicit in Jesus’s statement that the wicked of Noah’s day “knew not until the flood came.”
 His adamant emphasis on the routine activities of life communicates the relative mundaneness of the time immediately prior to the outpouring of the judgment.
 There were no signs or precursors.
 Things were not falling apart.
 It was life as usual.
-(Notice the incompatibility of this description with an “end of the Tribulation” context!)
+(Notice the total incompatibility of this description with an “end of the Tribulation” context!)
 Second, Jesus emphasizes that this normalcy continued until the day righteous Noah entered the ark, and then immediately (that same day), as the righteous were removed, the judgment fell suddenly on the unsuspecting, wicked world.

 Jesus uses this Noahic judgment analogy to teach His disciples about the ultimate future judgment event – the broad Day of the Lord (of which the judgment phase in its entirety comprises His “coming” or Parousia).
 His entire point is to communicate that the broad Day will likewise come suddenly (without signs) during a time of complete normalcy, and that it will simultaneously bring salvation for the righteous and a period of judgment upon the wicked.
-He uses the Flood of Noah as a prophetic pattern for understanding the arrival of the broad Day.
+He uses the Flood of Noah as a prophetic pattern for understanding the arrival of the broad Day at which time His Parousia begins.
 The two points identified are the two points of emphasis upon which Jesus built the comparison.
 We must limit our primary understanding of this comparison to the points Jesus emphasized since they are explicit in the text.
 His intended meaning is not vague or difficult to understand.

 The Destruction of Sodom in the Days of Lot